Monday, September 21, 2009

 This is about the short, however, and begins with a brief introduction from the son of the protagonist – whose notes he is presenting.
 Harry is a church restorer asked to attend the church of an old friend, Peter Grant, to enlarge the chancel of his church.
 One large tomb needs moving despite the ominous warning about being left undisturbed.
 It is the tomb of the Countess Sarah Kenyon and is adorned, as Harry describes, “On the slab is a magnificent group of figures.
 A young and handsome woman reclines upon a couch; round her neck is a piece of rope, the end of which she holds in her hand.
 At her side is a gigantic dog with bared fangs and lolling tongue.
 The face of the reclining figure is a cruel one: the corners of the mouth are curiously lifted, showing the sharp points of long canine or dog teeth.”

 As for Sarah herself she is described as a witch woman who used a familiar in the shape of a huge Asiatic wolf.
 In her day she was thought to suck her victims blood but was very much alive, rather than undead.
 She met her demise by being strangled by a distraught peasant mother.
 Harry, however, does liken her to the Eastern European vampires.
-The tomb has to be moved to parts and, when they remove the lid, she looked shrunk and ghastly pale and yet still fresh – as though just died.
+The tomb has to be moved in parts and, when they remove the lid, she looked shrunk and ghastly pale and yet still fresh – as though just died.
 That night, at sunset, the local dogs began to howl, a mist arose around the church and Harry sees a giant wolf prowling.

 He realises quickly it is the familiar of Sarah (the story is a little unclear on this point and there is some suggestion that it is Sarah in wolf form – at one point it is described thus: “the beast I have seen is the Vampire of that evil thing in the tomb”) and she is using it to gain the blood of animals to regain her strength.
 Harry must convince Grant of the truth and they have to confront the vampires.